Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Setup of

-Next, we show that we can protect the entire dataset of a single user (e.g., for distributed training via smartphones).
-The sensitivity-based bound on the Gaussian mechanism (see \Cref{app:group_privacy_gaussian}) directly implies that we can achieve strong $\Upsilon$-group privacy results, which is equivalent to local DP.
+Next, we show how to protect the entire dataset of a single user (e.g., for distributed training via smartphones).
+The sensitivity-based bound on the Gaussian mechanism implies strong $\Upsilon$-group privacy results (see \Cref{sec:group_privacy}), leading to security guarantees as in local DP with the overhead of secure summation.